psycopg/psycopg/docs/adaptation.rst

             Document how to find type OIDs in a database.

-    .. automethod:: register(src, context=None)
+    .. automethod:: register(cls, context=None)

-        You should call this method on the `Dumper` subclass you create, passing the Python type you want to dump as *src*.
+        You should call this method on the `Dumper` subclass you create, passing the Python type you want to dump as *cls*.

-        :param src: The type to manage.
+        :param cls: The type to manage.
-        :type src: `!type` or `!str`
+        :type cls: `!type` or `!str`
         :param context: Where the dumper should be used.
 If `!None` the dumper will be used globally.
         :type context: `~psycopg3.Connection`, `~psycopg3.Cursor`, or `Transformer`

-        If *src* is specified as string it will be lazy-loaded, so that it will be possible to register it without importing it before.
+        If *cls* is specified as string it will be lazy-loaded, so that it will be possible to register it without importing it before.
 In this case it should be the fully qualified name of the object (e.g.
         ``"uuid.UUID"``).